bethsmith0623/SEI-CC_4/work/w11/d3/01-full-stack-react/01-full-stack-react.md

 ## Code the Express App

-We're going to code our own Express app from scratch.
-This will be easier than using `express-generator` since we're starting with a fully-built React app and want to build a server app "around" it within the same project.
+We're going to code our own Express app from scratch since we want our Express app to be within the existing React project & repo.
+Using `express-generator` would have created a nested folder containing another **package.json** - which we're trying to avoid.

 In a MERN-stack app, the backend Express app only does two things: